In a Nutshell:

 As we said at the start, this chair does get some things right, and what it gets right, it does pretty well.

-Unfortunately, there are a number of design missteps that just make it a frustrating model.
+Unfortunately, several design missteps make it a frustrating model.

 In our view, the best aspects of the design are: